Besides the bipolar's outrageous behavior, there's a despair lurking.; being a "dis"

 Bipolar disorder is Manic Depression.

-It’s not two different diagnosis.
+It’s not two different diagnoses.

-Bipolar Disorder is Manic-Depression
+Bipolar Disorder is Manic Depression

 I stress this because I knew a teenager who had been given the same bipolar disorder diagnosis with which I deal.
 His mother told him that they were two different diagnoses, and he only had bipolar disorder.
 It’s a real shame when a family member is uninformed or misinformed.

 Most who learn that a friend or family member has this diagnosis, want to know more about it.
 When you read articles about bipolar disorder on the Internet, note if you are reading what a patient wrote, or if some PhD wrote the work.
-There are many differences of opinion, but fact is fact.
-Can you read a section of text without making the distinction as to whether you are reading fact or fiction.
+There are many differences of opinion, but the fact is the fact.
+Can you read a section of text without making the distinction as to whether you are reading fact or fiction?

 Besides the mania and depression, is the entire awareness of the unique perception of life in-between the two extremes.
 That is what is afflicting me now.
 I would not call what I have depression, because depression is much worse than what I’m feeling now.
 I am not able to maintain a daily productive routine like I can usually.
 Nevertheless, it feels a lot like depression, and I can't shake it.
 You cannot shake bipolar disorder either.
 You cannot think it away.
 It is in your blood if you have the diagnosis.